marina601/discover-malta/TESTING.md

 ![trip-card](readme-files/images/trip-card.png)

 6. Admin User
-   - If the user is logged in as Admin user, they have 2 extra button at the bottom of each card.
+   - If the user is logged in as an Admin user, they have 2 extra buttons at the bottom of each card.
            -Update
            -Delete
-  - Click on update button, confirm it redirects the user to "Update Trip Page" for the current trip.
+  - Click on the update button, confirm it redirects the user to the "Update Trip Page" for the current trip.
-  - Try to access update_trip url as a non logged in user, confirm it redirects the user to login page.
+  - Try to access the update_trip URL as a non logged in user, confirm it redirects the user to the login page.
-  - Try to acces update_trip url as a logged in user, confrim the message is displayed telling the user they do not have access to this page and link is in the form of button is displayed "Go back to all Trips"
+  - Try to access update_trip URL as a logged-in user, confirm the message is displayed telling the user they do not have access to this page and the link is in the form of a button is displayed "Go back to all Trips"
-  - Click on delete button, confirm a modal is dipslayed asking the user to confirm their decision.
+  - Click on the delete button, confirm a modal is displayed asking the user to confirm their decision.
-  - Click delete button in the modal, confirm the toast message appears telling the user which trip has been deleted and redirects the user back to *trips.html*
+  - Click the delete button in the modal, confirm the toast message appears telling the user which trip has been deleted and redirects the user back to *trips.html*
-  - Try to access delete_trip url as a non logged in user, confirm it redirects the user to login page.
+  - Try to access the delete_trip URL as a non logged in user, confirm it redirects the user to the login page.
-  - Try to access delete_trip url as a logged in user, confirm toast notification appears letting the user know they do not have admin previlagies to delete this trip
+  - Try to access delete_trip URL as a logged-in user, confirm toast notification appears letting the user know they do not have admin privileges to delete this trip
   - Confirm the Update and Delete buttons only visible to Admin user

 ![delete-modal](readme-files/images/delete-modal.png)

 7. Pagination
-  - Go to the bottom of the page and check the pagiantion is working as expected
+  - Go to the bottom of the page and check the pagination is working as expected
   - 8 Trips per page will display on the first page
   - Then the number of pages will be dynamically generated based on `trip_count` results
-  - If on page 1, previous button will be disabled
+  - If on page 1, the previous button will be disabled
   - If on the last page, the next button will be disabled.
   - Current page number is displayed to the user and the page number's background colour is changed when active.

 ## Trip Detail

 1. Favourites
-  -  Confirm favourtites functionality works in the same way as described in "All Trips Page".
+  -  Confirm favourites functionality works in the same way as described in "All Trips Page".

 2. Book Now
-   - Book Now button appears in the top right hand corner
+   - Book Now button appears in the top right-hand corner.
-   - Scroll down and confirm the button is fixed to the top of the page at all times, giving the user an easy access to add this trip to their bag and check availability
+   - Scroll down and confirm the button is fixed to the top of the page at all times, giving the user easy access to add this trip to their bag and check availability
    - If the trip's number of tickets is 0, confirm the "Sold Out" is displayed instead, which is not fixed to the top of the page
    - Confirm the button is disabled and the user is not able to click on it
-   - Click on the "Book Now" button confirm modal is appearing asking the user to enter the number of tickets and booking date
+   - Click on the "Book Now" button to confirm modal is appearing asking the user to enter the number of tickets and booking date
    - Confirm if the trip is not family_friendly, the modal displays an input field only for adult tickets
-   - Click on "Add to Suitcase" button without entering any details, confirm the message is displayed "Please select the number of tickets for this trip between 1-8"
+   - Click on the "Add to Suitcase" button without entering any details, confirm the message is displayed "Please select the number of tickets for this trip between 1-8"
-   - Try to type a letter in the input field, confirm nothing is displayed, as input field expects a number.
+   - Try to type a letter in the input field, confirm nothing is displayed, the input field expects a number.
-   - Enter an adult number of tickets and click on "Add to Suitcase" button, confirm the message displayed "Select the date for your trip"
+   - Enter an adult number of tickets and click on the "Add to Suitcase" button, confirm the message displayed "Select the date for your trip"
-   - Type a number greater than 8 into children_tickets input field, confrim a validation message displays "Maximum number of tickets can be selected is 8"
+   - Type a number greater than 8 into the `children_tickets` input field, confirm a validation message displays "Maximum number of tickets can be selected is 8"
    - Select the correct number of children tickets, 0 adult tickets and valid date.
 Confirm the validation message appears again to get the number of adult tickets.

    3. Datepicker

-            - Click on the input field to select the date confirm, datepicker is displayed
+            - Click on the input field to select the date, confirm datepicker is displayed.
             - Confirm the first available date is available is tomorrow, the user will not be able to book a trip for the current or past date.
             - Confirm tomorrow's date is highlighted.
-            - Click on any disabled dates, confirm it cannot be selected.
+            - Click on any disabled dates, confirm they cannot be selected.
-            - Click on the next button, next to the current month, confirm the month is changing, the current year is displayed.
+            - Click on the Next button, next to the current month, confirm the month is changing, the current year is displayed.
-            - Select any date in the furture and confirm the datepicker is closing once the date is selected, the date selected is displayed inside the input field.
+            - Select any date in the future and confirm the datepicker is closing once the date is selected, the date selected is displayed inside the input field.
             - Open the datepicker again, confirm the datepicker highlights the date selected.
-            - Try to modify the date in the input field to past date, confirm the alert message is displayed telling the user they need to pick a date in the future and input field set to first available date(tomorrow).
+            - Try to modify the date in the input field to past date, confirm the alert message is displayed telling the user they need to pick a date in the future and input field set to the first available date(tomorrow).

     - Add the trip to the bag with children tickets set to 0, confirm the operation did display any errors, as the children tickets are allowed not to be selected
     - Once all the input fields are valid.
-Click "Add to suitcase" confirm the toast notification is displayed telling the user which trip they have added to their bag.
+Click "Add to suitcase" to confirm the toast notification is displayed telling the user which trip they have added to their bag.
     - Every time the user is adding tickets to their bag, the total number of tickets is adjusted in the database.
     - If the user selected more tickets than the number available in the database.
-The database will not be updated, the items will not be added to the bag, instead toast notification will appear telling the user how many tickets are left in the database.
+The database will not be updated, the items will not be added to the bag, instead, a toast notification will appear telling the user how many tickets are left in the database.
-    - If there is no tickets left in the database, "Book Now" button will be replaced with "Sold Out".
-The button is desabled preventing the user from clicking on it.
+    - If there are no tickets left in the database, the "Book Now" button will be replaced with "Sold Out".
+The button is disabled preventing the user from clicking on it.

    - Once the trip is added to the bag, confirm the suitcases in the navbar changes colour and displays the total amount in the bag
    - Add another trip to the bag to confirm the value in display updates
-   - Select a trip which is already in the bag, add another ticket.
+   - Select a trip that is already in the bag, add another ticket.
       - The condition in Python checks: if the trip in the bag exists on the same date as selected again, also if there are enough tickets left for the trip.
 If all the conditions are met the bag gets updated, the total amount gets updated as well.
       - In case of an error relevant toast messages notify the user of the error.

 4. Trip Details
-   - Hover over a trip image and confirm `alt` attribut is present
+   - Hover over a trip image and confirm `alt` attribute is present
    - Check that all the information from the database is present
    - Check average rating logic is the same as described in the "All Trips Page"
    - If the trip has any reviews, the review count is displayed
-   - If there is not reviews for the trip, "No Reviews" message is displayed next to the icon.
+   - If there are no reviews for the trip, the "No Reviews" message is displayed next to the icon.

 4. Cancellation Policy
-   - Check that cancellation policy contains a link to the "Contact Page"
+   - Check that the cancellation policy contains a link to the "Contact Page"
    - Click on the link, confirm it takes the user to the *contact.html*

 4. Review Rating
    - A user may only add the review based on 2 conditions, if the user is logged in and if they purchased a trip
    - A not-logged in user navigating to the bottom of the page, will see a message displayed "Have you been on this trip?
-Please rate your experience" and a button which navigates the user to login page
+Please rate your experience" and a button that navigates the user to the login page.
    - Click on the button, confirm the user is being redirected to the login page
    - Once the user is logged in, navigation to any "Trip Detail" page will display a form where the user can submit their review
    - Press submit button without filling out the review form, confirm message is displayed asking them to rate the trip
-   - Rate the trip and press the submit button again, confirm messge is displayed asking the  user give a title to their review
+   - Rate the trip and press the submit button again, confirm message is displayed asking the  user give a title to their review
-   - Fill out all the required fields and press submit button again, confirm the toast notification is displayed telling the user their review has been submitted.
+   - Fill out all the required fields and press the submit button again, confirm the toast notification is displayed telling the user their review has been submitted.
    - Confirm the average rating and review fields are updated
    - Under the "Customer Reviews" title, the total number of reviews is displayed
    - The user is redirected to the same page, at the bottom they will see their review appearing on the page
-   - The user may delete or edit their review by clicking on the apropriate buttons
+   - The user may delete or edit their review by clicking on the appropriate buttons.
    - Click on the Edit button and confirm the user is being redirected to *Edit Review Page*
    - Click on the Delete button and confirm the modal appears asking the user to confirm their decision.
    - Review Title does not accept more than 50 characters
-   - Review messge does not accept more than 500 characters
+   - Review message does not accept more than 500 characters
    - If the user exceeds the character count the input fields will not accept any further characters.

-   - If the user did not purchase the trip, however filled out the review form anyway and submitted the reveiw.
+   - If the user did not purchase the trip, however, fill out the review form anyway and submit the review.
-   - Errow toast message will appear letting the user know they must purchase the trip first.
+   - Error toast message will appear letting the user know they must purchase the trip first.

 5. Customer Reviews
     - If the trip has a review "Customer Reviews" can be seen at the bottom of the page
-    - The total number reviews also tells the user how many reviews are there for this trip
+    - The total number of reviews also tells the user how many reviews are there for this trip
-    - Each review is presented in the form of a card, layed out 3 in a row on the large screen, 2 in a row on the medium screen and 1 in the sigle row on the small screen.
+    - Each review is presented in the form of a card, laid out 3 in a row on the large screen, 2 in a row on the medium screen and 1 in the single row on the small screen.
     - Each review card contains a review title, star rating, user avatar, name of the user and date created or updated.
     - Review-card contain the same shadow property as all the other cards on the site.
     - Hover effect also works as expected, described in the previous section.
     - Look at the trip which has reviews, but not by the current user.
-Confirm there is not "Edit" or "Delete" button present in the review card
+Confirm there is no "Edit" or "Delete" button present in the review card
-    - Admin user may disable reviews from Django Admin panel, by setting the Active value to false.
+    - Admin user may disable reviews from the Django Admin panel, by setting the Active value to false.

 6. Call to Action
-    - Click on the "Back to All Trips" button confrim it takes the user to *trips.html*
+    - Click on the "Back to All Trips" button confirm it takes the user to *trips.html*.